darkvsp/TERMUX-CALLER/README.md

 $ chmod +x setup.sh

-$ ./setup.sh  #now all the steps for congiguration were completed#
+$ ./setup.sh  #now all the steps for configuration were completed#

 $ ./caller.sh #now the tool will be run perfectly#